dpurkays/anime-matchmaker-server/README.md

 ### User Profile

 - **Anime Enthusiasts:** Users who would want better recommendations beyond simple genre-based filtering
-- **Casual Viewers:** Users looking for animes that matches their mood, whether it's action-packed, romcom, or wholesome romance.
+- **Casual Viewers:** Users looking for animes that match their mood, whether it's action-packed, romcom, or wholesome romance.
-- **New to Anime**: Users who are unfamiliar to anime and need guidance based on their favorite movies or tv shows.
+- **New to Anime**: Users who are unfamiliar with anime and need guidance based on their favorite movies or TV shows.

 ### Features

 - **Mood-Based Anime Search:** Users select a mood (e.g. "Chill & Relaxing", "High-Energy Action Packed") to get anime suggestions.
-- **AI powered recommendations:** Uses Gemini AI to analyse a user's watch list history and suggest relevant anime suggestions.
+- **AI-powered recommendations:** Uses Gemini AI to analyse a user's watch list history and suggest relevant anime suggestions.

   > _Note: "Watch list history" refers to the user’s public favorites or watch history list visible on their MyAnimeList profile._